JDamour/boxwise-doodba/README.md

             PTVSD_ENABLE: "${DOODBA_PTVSD_ENABLE:-0}"
             PGDATABASE: &dbname <my new database>

+In your browser you can log into your new database by typing:

+        localhost:11069/web?db=<my new database>

 ## Quick ref

 Feel free to add useful commands you found in this section.